GregMengelkamp/learning-tdd/readme.md

 - some onsiderations concerning the problem domain: pair of currencies, definite **UNI**directional exchange rate, not always arithmetically reciprocal, currencies may be inconvertible
 - implement features sequentially by starting with a trivial approach if necessary; "destructure" and expand
+- added a working solution for converting EUR to USD; conversion between currencies with predefined values added

+- newly learned about the _transformation priority premise_